platformsh/platformsh-docs/docs/src/languages/php/_index.md

 {{% image-versions-legacy "php" %}}

-Note that from PHP 7.1, the images use the Zend Thread Safe (ZTS) version of PHP.
+Note that from PHP versions 7.1 to 8.1, the images support the Zend Thread Safe (ZTS) version of PHP.

 {{% language-specification type="php" display_name="PHP" %}}